seek4science/seek-documentation/tech/docker/docker-compose.md

 ---
-title: Docker - Docker compose
+title: Docker - Using Docker compose
-layout: page
+layout: page-ett
 ---

-# Docker

-## Using docker compose

 You can run SEEK in Docker together with MySQL and SOLR running in its own containers as micro-services, using Docker Compose.